dappierto/ramp-dummy-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

 ## Features

-- Simple one-click Ramp account connection
+- Easy Ramp account connection
-  - Users connect their accounts through Ramp's secure OAuth login
+  - Users just log in with their existing Ramp credentials
-  - No API credentials or technical setup needed for users
+  - No developer account or API setup needed for users
 - Project and client management
 - Approval rules configuration
 - Dynamic approval workflows